North Kesteven has the following tiers of local government:

 North Kesteven District Council

 North Kesteven District Councillors represent an electoral area called a district ward.
-There are 43 district wards within North Kesteven and the wards are represented by 1, 2 or 3 councillors depending on their size.
+There are currently 43 district councillors representing 26 wards within North Kesteven and the wards are represented by 1, 2 or 3 councillors depending on their size.
 These are known as single-member, two member or three member wards respectively, with the latter two also being called multi-member wards.

 The current wards have recently been reviewed by the Local Government Boundary Commission for England and the review is now complete.
 New district wards will take effect at the elections to be held in 2023.
 More details regarding the electoral review.